elatov/elatov.github.io/_posts/2012-04-17-enabling-more-host-resources-information-from-the-net-snmp-mib-on-esx-classic.md

 	view systemview included .1.3.6.1.2.1.25.1.1

-That MIB is limited, the root OID of the Host-Resources MIB is .1.3.6.1.2.1.25, but we are limiting the OID to be a subset of the OID (.1.3.6.1.2.1.25<span style="text-decoration: underline;">**.1.1**</span>).
+That MIB is limited, the root OID of the Host-Resources MIB is .1.3.6.1.2.1.25, but we are limiting the OID to be a subset of the OID (.1.3.6.1.2.1.25**.1.1**).
 More information regarding how OIDs work can be found [here](http://en.wikipedia.org/wiki/Object_identifier).
 So let's go ahead and allow the whole MIB to be queried.
 Edit the file with vi:

 	# vi /etc/snmp/snmpd.conf